Fire at Sims scrap metal yard in Pilsen sparks anger among neighbors

 Chicago firefighters were called to Sims Metal Management on Saturday afternoon after a fire started in a pile of scrap.
 It took more than an hour to put out the fire, and there were no reported injuries, a department spokesman said.

-But Sigcho-Lopez is wary about a pattern of problems at Sims, which was sued by Illinois Atty.
-Gen. Kwame Raoul for alleged environmental violations in 2021.
-He’s seeking more information about the fire as well as air pollution monitoring.
+But Sigcho-Lopez is wary about a pattern of problems at Sims, which was sued by Illinois Attorney General Kwame Raoul over environmental violations in 2021.
+He’s seeking more information about the fire as well as air-pollution monitoring.

 “We’re really concerned about the safety of this operation,” Sigcho-Lopez said.